Menu

 Payroll is used to calculate your workers’ compensation premium.
 The workers’ compensation equation multiplies every $100 of payroll by the job classification and your company’s claims history.
 As the amount of your small business payroll increases, so does the premium.

 All insurance policies will consider a company’s claims history.
-The more claims you have, the higher your premium, because you’re considered higher-risk than a company with no claims.
-Insurance companies see claims as a trend, and a business with claims isn’t trending in the right direction.
-Companies may receive a discount if they’ve gone several years without a claim.
+The more claims you have, the higher your premium because you’re considered a higher risk than a company with no claims.
+Insurance companies see claims as a trend — and a business with claims isn’t trending in the right direction.
+In contrast, companies may receive a discount if they’ve gone several years without a claim.

 If you select more coverage, you’ll pay more in premiums.
 However, it’s important to point out that double coverage for something like a general liability policy won’t cost twice as much, although it will be more expensive.
 Get quotes that adequately cover your financial risk to determine if the cost falls within your budget.